 3) But most of us are using stand alone Crystal Reports.
 If you need to generate QR codes on the fly from your report data, one option is to use a dll that can encode the data and a special font to convert that data into the QR Code.
 I found two vendors that sell a combination like this that.
 They are the QR Code Font and Encoder by IDAutomation and QR Code by Barcodesoft.
 These both cost about $200 for one user on one PC and they both allow you to generate your own QR Codes using data within your report.
 I tried the one from IDAutomation yesterday and I had no trouble getting it to work in my report.

 Both have a free trial which is what I used.
 These work just like the real thing except that the demo codes start with the word DEMO (IDAutomation) or have a watermark (Barcodesoft).
 So when I scanned the QR code for my web site it read out as:

 The demos let you get close enough to know that they work, but not enough that you can go to production without buying the full product.
 IDAutomation also offers a 30-day return policy.
 They actually encourage you to purchase the full license for testing, and then return it if you don’t want it.
 Both sites provide instructions specific to Crystal Reports.

 4) Another option for stand alone Crystal Reports is using CUT Light by Millet Software.
 This is a UFL with formula functions, and one of them can generate a QR Code from a formula.
 The code is generated as an image so it does not require a special font.
-You can see how the formula would work in this page of the CUT Light User Manual.
-In addition to QR codes, CUT Light supports three other bar code types as shown in this screen cast.
+You can see how the formula would work on this page of the CUT Light User Manual.
+In addition to QR codes, CUT Light supports 15 other barcode types as shown on this page.
 CUT Light costs $50 and includes many other handy functions.